schilling-group/QIO/README.md

-# Quantum Information-assisted Active and General Orbital Optimization (QICAS-QIO)
+# Quantum Information-assisted Active and General Orbital Optimization (QIO)

 This project realizes orbital optimization using quantum information tools.
-It can be used for active space [^1] and general orbital optimization [^2].
+It encompasses a specific scheme designed for active space optimization (QICAS) [^1] and general quantum information-assisted orbital optimization (QIO) [^2].

 ## Installation
 First clone or download it.
 Then use